sparkflows/sparkflows-docs/docs/troubleshooting/testing-steps.rst

 python --version

-Check in the machine has access to the internet
+Check if the machine has access to the internet
 ++++++++++